-- General Regional Planning and GIS tasks oriented principally to 2050 MTP amendments, air quality conformity and joint MPO policy board, technical staff and TRM executive committee work; - 2.
-Participation on CAMPO-specific projects and committees, such as the LAPP Advisory Committee and small area plan or corridor technical committees. - 3.
-Focused work related to implementing the Regional ITS Plan - Focused work on metrics and performance measure tracking, synthesis and reporting arising from 2050 MTP priority goals and objectives.
+- 1. General regional planning tasks related primarily to amendments of the 2050 MTP and preparation for the 2055 MTP, including air quality conformity activities and coordination of joint MPO policy board, technical staff, and TRM executive committee work; - 2.
+Participation on CAMPO-specific projects and committees such as the LAPP Advisory Committee and small area plan or corridor study committees; - 3.
+Data and GIS tasks related to work on the MTP, including growth forecasts, development tasks on the CommunityViz land use model, and other tasks to develop socioeconomic data for the Triangle Regional Model: - 4.
+Support for Intelligent Transportation Systems (ITS) activities, including coordination of the Regional ITS Working Group and activities to update the Regional ITS Plan; and - 5.
+Focused work on metrics and performance measure tracking, synthesis and reporting.

-Tasks will include debrief on the 2050 MTP and the use of CommunityViz 3.0; preparation for what is expected to be a major 2050 MTP amendment with the development of the next STIP; any interim 2050 MTP amendments, including AQ conformity work; TRM executive committee support; facilitation of joint MPO technical, executive committee and policy board meetings and deliverables, including any revisions to the Joint MPO Policy Priorities; hosting, maintenance and distribution of CommunityViz, Employment Analyst and Network Analyst data and technical documentation.
-TJCOG will continue to participate in local and regional projects and work related to transportation investments (e.g. RTA, NCDOT) and in selected projects of statewide or national impact.
+Tasks will include completion of a major 2050 MTP amendment with the development of the 2024-2033 STIP document; any interim or additional MTP amendments and air quality conformity work; support of the TRM executive committee; facilitation of joint MPO technical, executive committee and policy board meetings and deliverables, including any revisions to the Joint MPO Policy Priorities; hosting, maintenance, and distribution of CommunityViz, Employment Analyst and Network Analyst data and technical documentation.
+TICOG will continue to participate in local and regional projects and work related to transportation investments (e.g. RTA, NCDOT() and in selected projects of statewide or national impact.